How to Find the Right Therapist for You

 Consistency is key in developing a healing relationship in therapy.
 Most therapists will encourage you to come to therapy once per week.
-Some therapists, namely therapists with psychoanalytic training, may encourage you to come more than once per week.
+Some therapists may encourage you to come more than once per week.
 This opens up an opportunity to both unpack things going on in your life outside the therapy room, and to explore what may be happening beneath the surface, which once-per-week therapy does not always allow enough time for.
 Other therapists may be willing and able to work with you every other week, either for budget or scheduling reasons.

 Most therapists will be very interested in meeting you where you are.
 When in doubt, ask.
 I understand this can feel intimidating.
 However, your therapist is there to help you.
 Worst case: you learn your therapist's schedule does not align with yours.
 That is much better to learn in the beginning than a few weeks in.

 Beyond frequency, therapists often vary in what time of day they see their clients.
 Think about when your schedule allows you to engage in therapy and include this information in your outreach to therapists.
 Do you work 9-5?
 Would you prefer to start your day with therapy or see your therapist after work?
 Do you work evenings, prioritizing daytime hours for therapy?

 A note: often, as evening hours tend to be the most in-demand, seeing a therapist during daytime hours or during a lunch break may help you negotiate a lower rate per session.
 If budget is your biggest concern, this is one way to make it work.

 To distill what type of therapy might be best for you, begin by thinking about your goals.

 What would you like to work on?

 For example, if you are working through panic attacks, the best treatment style for you may look different than for someone working through challenging relationship dynamics.